 What can I tell you about myself?
 I’m really quite ordinary.
 I dream a lot, and sometimes they come true.
-Like writing a few books, like travelling to a few countries, like loving a few precious people, like being able to talk to you.
+Like writing a few books, like traveling to a few countries, like loving a few precious people, like being able to talk to you.
 Now.

 I’ve read obsessively for as long as I can remember.
-Through the written word, I’ve lived a thousand lives, and witnessed a thousand more during my travels.
+Through the written word, I’ve lived a thousand lives and witnessed a thousand more during my travels.
 We are, after all, a sum total of what we see and read, who we love and care for, much like a Lego puzzle being set up, one experience at a time.

 And one day I decided to pour them all out in a book.

 It wasn’t an easy undertaking, given the distractions.
-Day after day, I’d put fingers to keyboard and write out a few words, battling the glittery discount advertisements popping on my laptop’s screen and the beeping mobile by my side urgently summoning me to office.
+Day after day, I’d put fingers to keyboard and write out a few words, battling the glittery discount advertisements popping on my laptop’s screen and the beeping mobile by my side urgently summoning me to the office.
 But I fought on, like a warrior soul and once my book was done, I knew this is it.
 This is what I wanted to with my life.
 I’d discovered my life’s purpose.

 Books are my raison d’être.
 I’m a total nerd.

 I’m also a feminist.
 You’ll note that my novels always have strong, central female characters.
-They’re not perfect, and they’re deeply conflicted, but they are able to lead their lives with dignity, and make their own life choices for better or for worse.
+They’re not perfect, and they’re deeply conflicted, but they are able to lead their lives with dignity and make their own life choices for better or for worse.

 I love coffee.
 I talk to Ghosts.

 In other oddities: I believe in magic, jump in glee when the rains pour down, lisp my way through arguments and bawl uncontrollably when chided.
 I live and work in the big, bad Metropolitan of Mumbai, the city that gives the word its beef.
-My stories and articles have appeared in newspapers and magazines over the years, winning me awards, accolades and a gentle, recurring advice from my Dad to consider writing a full length novel.
+My stories and articles have appeared in newspapers and magazines over the years, winning me awards, accolades, and a gentle, recurring advice from my Dad to consider writing a full-length novel.

 Well, here I am.